LesleyForsyth/FLSIT735/Course 2/Week 3/3-2-cryptographic-protocols.md

 ![GitHub Logo](./images/msc-charts/flawed-protocol1.jpg)

-There are many flaws in this protocol, but we will focus on the most obvious one: how does Paul know that the received public key is the public key of his Professor?
-Obviously, the fact that message say so is not enough.
-This allows a trivial attack whereby an adversary sends exactly the same message to Paul with a minor modification.
+There are many flaws in this protocol, but we will focus on the most obvious one: how does Paul know that the public key he received is authentically the Professors?

+Obviously, the fact that the message say so is not enough.
+This would allow a trivial attack whereby an adversary sends exactly the same message to Paul with a minor modification.
 Instead of the Professor's public key, the attacker will provide his own public key to Paul.

-Paul's belief is that the message is coming from his Professor, and will use the key embedded in the message to send back his reply encrypted.
-However, it happens that the public key embedded in the message is the adversary's public key.
-Therefore, the adversary can easily decrypt Paul's message by using his own secret key.
-Confidentiality of the information is  lost!
+If Paul believes that the message is coming from his Professor, he will use the key embedded in the message to send back an encrypted reply.
+However, what happens if the public key embedded in the message is from an adversary?
+If so, the adversary can easily decrypt Paul's message by using his own secret key.
+The information is no longer confidential.

-A graphical representation of this attack is as follows.
+A graphical representation of this attack is as follows:

 ![GitHub Logo](./images/msc-charts/flawed-protocol1-attacked.jpg)

 ## A real-life example